CatmanFan/FriishProduce/docs/docs/tutorial.md

 4. **Optional steps:** (mainly for customization)
 	* If it is enabled, go to `Injection method options...`, and change any of the available options based to your liking.
 	* Specify a sound file to use as the banner by clicking on `Banner sound > Replace banner sound...`, then browsing a WAV file to use.
 5. Click on the Export button, and save your WAD/ZIP.

+!!! success ""

 	You can now install it using your preferred WAD manager, or extract the contents of the ZIP archive to your SD/USB root.

 ## Manual